Kitware/DIVA/doc/manuals/annotation_transfer.rst

 Once it finishes, you can find the annotated output frames in the `G436_output_frames` directory.

-We can then reconstitute the output frames into a video file `ffmpeg`:
+We can then reconstitute the output frames into a video file using `ffmpeg`:

 .. code-block:: bash

   ffmpeg -r 30 -i G436_output_frames/image%05d.jpg G336-to-G436.avi

+..
+Appendix 1: Links

+.. _example_annotation_transfer.pipe: pipelines/example_annotation_transfer.pipe